aws/aws-cli/awscli/examples/s3/_concepts.rst

-This section explains concepts and notations that are prominent in the set of high-level S3 commands provided.
+This section explains prominent concepts and notations in the set of high-level S3 commands provided.

 Path Argument Type
 ++++++++++++++++++